haikoschol/btc-node-challenge/README.md

 BTC Node Challenge

+This repository contains an implementation of the first three milestones of the challenge described below.
+You can build the code with `make build` (or just `go build`) and run it with `./btc-node-challenge`.
+Tests can be run with `make test`.

+On launch, the program connects to a hard-coded node taken from https://bitnodes.io, performs a protocol handshake and sends an `getaddr` message to it to discover more peers.
+It then connects to some of them, trying to maintain at least ten connections.

+The program processes `inv` messages received from the connected nodes and requests blocks contained in those messages.
+Received blocks are decoded and stored in memory, ordered by timestamp.
+Gaps between blocks in that list are filled by requesting the missing blocks.
+On graceful shutdown, the program writes the collected blocks to a file called `state.bin`, which is loaded on subsequent executions.

 ##### Requirements:
 - The implementation should compile at least on linux
 - The solution cannot use existing P2P libraries